soorria/tailwindcss-hocus/README.md

 Adds `hocus:`, `hocus-within:`, `group-hocus:`, `group-hocus-within:`, `peer-hocus:`, `peer-hocus-within:` for lazy people like me who use similar styles for `:hover` and `:focus` states.

+Works with Tailwind v4!!

 ## Installation

+> [!Note] If you're using Tailwind v3, you should install `tailwindcss-hocus@0.0.7`

 ```sh
 npm i -D tailwindcss-hocus